Eddie Fisher at the Winter Garden: Reception

+National reception

-Billboard says "This one's bound to click with Fisher's fans, and with matrons who look upon Fisher as My Son, the Pop Singer.
+The album received a positive critical reception upon its release.
+Billboard magazine believed that "This one's bound to click with Fisher's fans, and with matrons who look upon Fisher as My Son, the Pop Singer.
 It's a live recording made last fall at New York's Winter Garden containing virtually everything in the two record-set from Jolson's songs to Fisher oldies like "Anytime".
 The magazine also noted that the best track from the album was "What Kind of Fool Am I?".
 Casbox reviewed the album writing, "Eddie Fisher’s triumph at Gotham’s Winter Garden is perfectly captured on this delightful two disk set cut live during the chanter’s engagement at the theater last year.
-With Eddy Samuels providing the musical backing, Fisher displays a mature, polished, professional delivery on a top flight group of standards," noting that the best listening bets would include “This Nearly Was Mine.”
-“Sitting On Top Of The World” and his 50s hit “Wish You Were Here.”
+With Eddy Samuels providing the musical backing, Fisher displays a mature, polished, professional delivery on a top flight group of standards," noting that the best listening bets would include “This Nearly Was Mine,” “Sitting On Top Of The World” and his 50s hit “Wish You Were Here.”
+The retrospective by John Bush on AllMusic said "Fisher's voice is solid as he tackles a varied repertoire including old-guard standards as well as contemporary material," noting "The remastering is only fair -- there's some hiss low in the mix -- but fans will delight at the hour's worth of prime Eddie Fisher."

-New York reception
+New York City reception

-Many New York newspapers commented on the album, for example:

-music critic Howard Taubman of the New York Times commented, “Fisher pours it on.
+Many New York newspapers commented on the album, for example: music critic Howard Taubman of the New York Times commented, “Fisher pours it on.
 Showmanship, rhythm, fervor.
 A thorough professional.
 Belts out tunes like a home-run slugger.”
 Norman Nadel of the New York World Telegram and Sun added, “Eddie’s voice has developed more body and richer timbre in the lower register.
 He sang the familiar songs in a slam-bang style.”
 John Chapman of the New York Daily News described Fisher as “a charming, modest, earnest young chap who is a good singer of popular songs.”

+Track listing

+Eddie Fisher at the Winter Garden track listing: